 Cheating is defined as the giving and/or receiving outside help on anything (including homework) that has been intended by the teacher to be an individual effort.
 Any student who is caught cheating and/or provided information to the cheating student could potentially receive a zero on the assignment.
 All cheating incidents will result in parental and administrative contact by the classroom teacher.
-Subsequent offenses will be referred to administration and result in further disciplinary action and possible failure for the marking period.
+Subsequent offenses will be referred to administration and result in further disciplinary action.